FlyingRhenquest/RequirementsManager/README.md

  * Do an example project with this requirements manager and export it to JSON that anyone can just import so we can all manage changes to the requirements manager from the requirements manager.
- * SQL logic to save nodes (Probalby some visitor-like thing initially geared toward PostgresSQL)
  * Logic/Rules for how nodes fit together.
 Right now you can just throw any node into any other node.
  * Node has a "changed" flag, set that for changes that need to be saved and figure out what sets it to false -- is it serializing to json?
 Saving in a SQL database?
 Other?
  * Figure out a way to export one chunk of the project -- one requirement, all changed things, something like that.
-I'm thinking I can set a filter in the cereal serialization and have it just stop following up nodes when it hits a certain point.
-Cereal is already pretty good of not recursively exploding when you serialize a whole graph of things from any individual node in it.
+Maybe just set node relationships with down nodes only for things that should not be loaded as part of a graph.
+Like an organization could have just down-nodes to everything and if nothing points back to it, you won't load everything the organization owns when you load your project.
  * Need some nodes for tracking git commit tags.
 Ideally I could grab tags in a pre-commit hook, generate a node with that information and write it into the database.